VO2 Max Analysis

 Why is this so important?
 Mitochondrial function (and the energy they provide) is central to all processes in the body.
 Sub optimal mitochondrial function is the root cause of all chronic disease and the very process of ageing itself.

-Our Metabolic Programs have three focus options with introductory pricing:
+Our packages have three focus options with introductory pricing:

-• Weight Loss $115 – Resting (RMR test) and report, plus free Inbody580 BIA metabolic scan.
+• Metabolic (Weight Loss) $115 – Resting (RMR test) and report, plus free Inbody580 BIA metabolic scan.

 • Longevity $225 – Active Ramp (AMR test bike) and report, plus a free Inbody580 BIA metabolic scan.